World Pulses Day: A Reminder of What’s Possible

 National Pulses Day and the Power of Pulses

-National Pulses Day reminds us that pulses are super‑nutrient foods – rich in protein, fiber, and essential vitamins – yet they remain under‑consumed in South Africa.
+National Pulses Day reminds us that pulses are super‑nutrient foods – rich in protein, fibre, and essential vitamins – yet they remain under‑consumed in South Africa.
 Affordable, climate‑smart, and easy to cook, they are a simple way to fight hunger and malnutrition.

 By making pulses part of our daily diets, we can strengthen food security and restore dignity.
 For SA Harvest, every rescued bag of beans or lentils is more than a meal – it’s a step toward ending hunger, one delivery at a time.